andreiiosif155/sfm_tool/README.md

    Set:
    EXPORT_POLYCAM_BINS=1
    POLYCAM_NUM_INLIERS= none or adaptive or all.
+   POLYCAM_DESCRIPTOR_DIM= 256 for superpoint, 512 for d2net, 128 for others — override auto-detection if needed
    Run `sfm_tool.py`.
 The exporter will read `out_dir/colmap/features.h5` and `out_dir/colmap/matches.h5`, then write `out_dir/polycam_bins/`.